 Rather than return to Karonie we took a chance that some indistinct tracks we could see on Google Earth would lead us to the track north to Hunts Pinnacles.
-As it turned the latter track was overgrown and tough and the tracks we took from Spinifex Range to Silica Hill Dam were ok.
+As it turned out, the latter track was overgrown and tough and the tracks we took from Spinifex Range to Silica Hill Dam were ok.

 We abandoned our quest to get to Mount Hunt after meeting with some prospectors who advised that the only track in was a circuitous route a few kilometres back the way we had come.
 We pushed on to Mount Quin.
 After five kilometres of eastward travel we hit a creek line and lost the track.

 Leaving the Mt Quin track we headed north, past the Kurnalpi Road, past Yindi homestead and turned west towards Hunts Pinnacles.
 That track wasn’t too bad but getting close to Hunts Pinnacles proved to be impossible.

 Hunt Pinnacles to Lake Perkolilli

 It was time to think about getting to Lake Perkolilli, our planned overnight stop.
 The sun sets earlier is far east.
 The track south was torturous.
 Overgrown, tight and dusty.

 The push south was abandoned and we headed east towards the Yindi Road, taking a fire access track to the Kurnalpi-Yindi Road.
 We then made good time to Perkolilli, scene of the Red Dust Revival.